Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

+In the following we will refer to this as \emph{the conformal equivalence relation} (at infinity being assumed at all time).

 A \emph{tropical curve} (\emph{with marking}) is a conformal equivalence class of layered metric graphs (with markings).
-Equivalently, a tropical curve (with marking) is a pair $\hcurve^\trop = (\mgr, \pi)$ consisting of an augmented metric graph $\mgr$ (with marking) with an ordered partition $\pi=(\pi_1, \dots, \pi_r)$ on the edge set $E$ of a finite graph model $(G, \ell)$ of $\mgr$ such that in addition, the normalization equality
+Equivalently, this is a pair $\hcurve^\trop = (\mgr, \pi)$ consisting of an augmented metric graph $\mgr$ (with marking) with an ordered partition $\pi=(\pi_1, \dots, \pi_r)$ on the edge set $E$ of a finite graph model $(G, \ell)$ of $\mgr$ such that in addition, the normalization conditions

-holds true.
+hold true.
 A layered metric graph (with marking) is called \emph{stable} if its underlying metric graph (with marking) is stable.
-A tropical curve (with marking) is called \emph{stable} if any, and so all, of its layered metric graph (with marking) representatives is stable.

-For a stable tropical curve (with marking) in this paper we \emph{always} assume that the layering is defined on the minimal model of the underlying metric graph.
+A tropical curve (with marking) is called \emph{stable} if any, and so each, of its layered metric graph (with marking) representatives are stable.
+For a stable tropical curve (with marking), we \emph{always} assume that the layering is defined on the minimum model of the underlying metric graph.

-Layered metric graphs and layered metrized complexes, that we define in the next section, naturally appear in the picture in our forthcoming work~\cite{AN-hybrid-green} when we study asymptotics of geometric quantities along a sequence of Riemann surfaces approaching the boundary of the hybrid moduli space.
-For the purpose of the questions studied in this paper, we always work with conformal equivalence classes, by putting the normalization property on the edge lengths in each layer.
+\begin{remark} In~\cite{AN-hybrid-green} we will extend the definition of tropical curves.
+The tropical curves appearing in the current paper are those having \emph{full sedentarity}, that is, all their edges live at infinity (the word \emph{infinity} in the conformal equivalence relation refers to this).
+A tropical curve in general can have a \emph{finite part} meaning edges which do not live at infinity.
+Considering them all at the same time will allow to define a compactified moduli space of higher rank tropical curves in~\cite{AN-hybrid-green}.
+The notion of rank in the definition of tropical curves refers to the number of layers at infinity. \end{remark}